leonahess/zFlux/README.md

 # zKill_scraper (currently undergoing a rewrite)
 Pulls every kill zKill gets and puts them into a InfluxDB

-Use script in legacy directory for a working version.
+Use script in legacy directory for a "working" version.

 ## Requirements